This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 - Counseling: Elder neglect may cause you to feel scared, depressed, or anxious.
 Your healthcare provider may suggest that you see a counselor to talk about how you are feeling.

-- Other treatments: You may need treatment for injuries, wounds, or other health conditions.
+- Other treatments: You may need treatment for other health conditions.

 If left untreated, you may develop serious health and emotional problems.
 You may develop dehydration or malnutrition.
 Malnutrition occurs when you do not get enough calories or nutrients from food to keep you healthy.
 You may also become depressed.
 Elder neglect is a serious, life-threatening problem.